Dr. Egbunam Amadife

 Professor of Political Science, Division of Behavioral and Social Sciences (1996); Diploma, Institute of Public Administration, Dublin, Ireland; B.A., School of International Training, Brattleboro, Vermont; M.A., University of Rhode Island, Kingston; Ph.D., University of Connecticut.

-Dr. Amadife taught at Shaw University, Raleigh, NC, and the University of Rhode Island where he was Interim Director of African and Afro-American Studies Program.
-His research and teaching interests include International Organizations, Comparative Government, Development, Third World Issues, Democratization, and American Foreign Policy Towards Africa.
-His scholarly publications include, Pre-Theories and of Foreign Policy Making, University Press of America, MD (1999); “Liberalization and Democratization in Nigeria: The International and Domestic Challenge.”
-Journal of Black Studies, vol. 29, no. 5, May 1999, pp. 619-645; Co-author of “Africa’s Political Boundaries: Colonial Cartography, The OAU, and the Advisability of Ethno-National Adjustment.”
-International Journal of Politics, Culture and Society, Vol. 6, 4 (Summer 1993).
-A frequent participant at professional conferences at regional and national level, Dr. Amadife initiated the Annual Southern Interdisciplinary Roundtable on African Studies (SIRAS) at Kentucky State University which he is also the Director.
+Prior to serving for seventeen years as the Chair of Division of Behavioral and Social Sciences at Kentucky State University, Dr. Amadife taught at the University of Rhode Island where he was also the Interim Director of African and Afro-American Studies Program.
+He also taught at Shaw University, Raleigh, NC.
+His research and teaching interests include International Relations, Comparative Government, Development, Third World Issues, Democratization, and African Politics.
+In addition to his published book Pre-Theories of Foreign Policy Making, his other scholarly peer reviewed publications include “Liberalization and Democratization in Nigeria: The International and Domestic Challenge.
+Co-author of “Africa’s Political Boundaries: Colonial Cartography, The OAU, and the Advisability of Ethno-National Adjustment.”
+A frequent participant at professional conferences at regional and national level, Dr. Amadife is the initiator, Founder and Director of the Annual Southern Interdisciplinary Roundtable on African Studies (SIRAS) at Kentucky State University.

 Contact Information: Dr. Egbunam Amadife, 233A Hathaway Hall, 400 East Main Street, Frankfort, KY 40601